zahrag/BIOSCAN-5M/BIOSCAN_DATASET/README.md

 python main.py --attr <attribute>
 ```

-The attribute can be one of the genetic (e.g., order), geographic (e.g., country) or size attributes (e.g., scale_factor).
+The attribute can be one of the genetic (e.g., order), geographic (e.g., country) or size (e.g., scale_factor) attributes.

 ###### <h3> Dataset Distribution
 To see the category distribution of the BIOSCAN-5M dataset, run the following: